ShaneCurcuru/slides/client/TheApacheWay-PHL-2017.md

 template: logorb
 # The Apache Way

-> Behaviors and practices developed at the ASF
+> Behaviors and practices developed by 100's of projects at the ASF

 > Designed to promote long-lived successful projects

-> Focus on stable, independent governance and encouraging new contributors.
+> Focus on stable, independent governance and encouraging new contributors

 ???
 This is a brief overview to the comprehensive set of behaviors